Integralist/integralist.co.uk/content/posts/fastly-varnish.md

 Also, be aware that the "backend" will change when shielding is enabled.
 Traditionally (i.e. without shielding) you defined your backend with a specific value (e.g. an S3 bucket or a domain such as `https://app.domain.com`) and it would stay set to that value unless you yourself implemented custom vcl logic to change its value.

-But with shielding enabled, the 'cluster edge' node will dynamically change the backend to be a shield node value (as it's effectively _always_ going to pass through that node if there is no cached content found).
-Once on the 'cluster edge' node within the shield POP, _its_ "backend" value is set to whatever your actual origin is (e.g. an S3 bucket).
+But with shielding enabled, the delivery node will dynamically change the backend to be a shield node value (as it's effectively _always_ going to pass through that node if there is no cached content found).
+Once on the delivery node within the shield POP, _its_ "backend" value is set to whatever your actual origin is (e.g. an S3 bucket).

 It's probably best to only modify your backends dynamically whilst your VCL is executing on the shield (e.g. `if (!req.backend.is_shield)`, maybe abstract in a variable `declare local var.shield_node BOOL;`) and to also only `restart` a request in vcl_deliver when executing on a node within the shield POP.

-You might also need to modify vcl_hash so that the generated hash is consistent with the edge POP's 'cluster edge' node if your shield POP nodes happen to modify the request!
+You might also need to modify vcl_hash so that the generated hash is consistent with the edge POP's delivery node if your shield POP nodes happen to modify the request!
 Remember that modifying either the host or the path will cause a different cache key to be generated and so modifying that in either the edge POP _or_ the shield POP means modifying the relevant vcl_hash subroutine so the hashes are _consistent_ between them.

 ```
 sub vcl_hash {